TeaCoffeeBreak/TF-Programs-for-Practice/TF_NLP/README.md

 1. IMDB Reviews: This dataset contains 50000 movie reviews with labels good or bad.
 It is available in tensorflow datasets.
 2. Irish Lyrics: This dataset has irish poems with more than 13000 words.
 It used for text generation using word based encoding
 3. Shakespeare: This dataset contains Shakespeare's play scripts with more than 202,000 words.
 This dataset is used for text generation using character based encoding.
-4. Url classification: This is a classification dataset that can be used to classify if url is malicious or not.
+4. URL classification: This is a classification dataset that can be used to classify if url is malicious or not.
 It contains more than 400,000 urls with labels good or bad.